Migrating AI Colleagues

 What to do:

-• Re-link the Skills — make sure the skill names/identifiers match what you created in Step 3
+- Re-link the Tools — make sure the tool names/identifiers match what you created in Step 3

 Important considerations:

-• Skill references in AOP instructions use the skill's name or identifier.
+- Tool references in AOP instructions use the tool's name or identifier.
 If you kept the same slugs and names in Step 3, the references will resolve correctly.

 Post-Migration Checklist